tarjaneed/tarjaneed/README.md

 ## Professional Experience:
+### Senior Software Engineer - Shoptaki
+- Implemented reusable component library for SmartID with TypeScript & Storybook, reducing development time by 20% & maintaining UI consistency across web & mobile apps, enhancing scalability
+Developed e-commerce interfaces with React, Redux & React Native, ensuring efficient state management, improving user engagement & transaction efficiency by 15%
+Designed REST APIs using Node.js with ArangoDB, optimizing graph data structures to improve data retrieval & reducing processing time by 25%

 ### Senior Full Stack Software Engineer - KeeperAI
 - Managed a team of developers, enhanced user experience by resolving bugs, and led the implementation of **Single Sign-On** for MS Teams using **React, Node.js, and Firebase**.

 ### Lead Software and Mobile Engineer - Tecocraft Infusion Pvt Ltd
-- Led a team of 15 developers in building 15+ applications for global fintech and healthcare clients, improving **development time** by 25% through reusable components and CI/CD pipelines.
+- Led a team of 15 developers in building 15+ applications for global fintech and healthcare clients, improving **development time** by 25% through reusable components and CI/CD pipelines

 ### Senior Software and Mobile Engineer - Bcube Solutions
-- Developed multilingual mobile apps with internationalization features, incorporating AI chatbots to enhance user interaction.
+- Developed multilingual mobile apps with internationalization features, incorporating AI chatbots to enhance user interaction

 ## Academic Projects:
 ### EzCars:
-- A web-based platform for browsing and renting vehicles for a single rental agency, built using **React JS**.
+- A web-based platform for browsing and renting vehicles for a single rental agency, built using **React JS**

 ### Spend Wise Expense Tracker:
-- Led a team to develop a user-friendly financial management app, boosting user efficiency by 20%.
+- Led a team to develop a user-friendly financial management app, boosting user efficiency by 20%

 ### Screentact:
-- Created a social media app with a screen-time limiting feature, presented to professionals from **Meta** and **Spotify**.
+- Created a social media app with a screen-time limiting feature, presented to professionals from **Meta** and **Spotify**

 **Let's connect!**